- Search The Registry

 Portia Washington Pittman was born on this date in 1883, in Tuskegee, AL. She was a Black musician and teacher, and the only daughter of Booker T. and Fannie (Smith) Washington.

 Her father was the founder of Tuskegee Institute.
 After her mother's death in 1884, Portia was cared for by nursemaids and two stepmothers.
 An accomplished pianist by the age of ten, she attended New England's finest boarding schools, including Framingham State Normal School in Massachusetts in 1895, Tuskegee Institute, and, in 1901, Wellesley College in Massachusetts.

-Her efforts to memorialize her father was successful, on May 23, 1946, when a bust of her father was installed in the Hall of Fame in New York.
+Her efforts to memorialize her father were successful, on May 23, 1946, when a bust of her father was installed in the Hall of Fame in New York.
 On August 7, 1946, President Harry Truman signed a bill "authorizing the minting of five million Booker T. Washington commemorative fifty-cent coins."
 She also oversaw the establishment of the Booker T. Washington Foundation to provide academic scholarships for Black students.
-Portia suffered financial and a health problem during the last years of her life, yet was inspired by the rediscovery of Black history during the 1960's and the assurance that her father would be remembered as a great African American leader.
+Portia suffered financial and health problems during the last years of her life yet were inspired by the rediscovery of Black history during the 1960s and the assurance that her father would be remembered as a great African American leader.
 She died on February 26, 1978, in Washington, D.C.

 Biographical Dictionary of Afro-American and African Musicians

 Portia: The Life of Portia Washington Pittman, the Daughter of Booker T. Washington